Driver Signing Policy

 - The PC was upgraded from an earlier release of Windows to Windows 10, version 1607.

-- Driver was signed with cross-signing certificate issued prior to July 29th 2015.
+- Drivers was signed with an end-entity certificate issued prior to July 29th 2015 that chains to a supported cross-signed CA.

 For more info, see Driver Signing Changes in Windows 10, version 1607.